7db9a/aspera-client-docker/README.md

 According to the website (https://github.com/IDR/idr-metadata), you can get the filepaths from the tsv files.
 However, for `idr0010`, the filepaths aren't shown in the tsv.
 Therefore, try the above workflow

-## Another example
+# Another example

-Here we download all of idr0010.
+Here we do a partial download of idr0010, the 1-23 series.
 Use the above example as a guide and see how the command applies below.

 ```
 docker run -ti --rm \